What is CGRP?

 The monoclonal antibodies specifically targeted CGRP.
 This development also shifted the focus of CGRP treatment from acute treatment of a migraine attack to a preventative solution.
 For monoclonal antibodies to be effective they would need to be regularly topped up.

-There are 4 monoclonal antibodies either available or in developement.
+There are 4 monoclonal antibodies either available or in development.
 Three target CGRP itself whilst one antibody targets the receptor (AMG 334).

 There is a functional difference between a CGRP antagonist which targets the receptors versus one which targets the CGRP itself.